roopekj/blog/_posts/2025-01-10-immutability-at-home.markdown

 Technically, we are not modifying the value of the variable.
 When we define `let x: u8 = 2` at the start, eight bits from the stack are allocated for this integer.
 Later on, when we do `let x: u8 = x * 2`, the righthand side is evaluated first.
 Obviously, we read the value of 2 from those previous eight bits and then multiply it by 2, ending up with 4.
 The important distinction here is that this value of 4 is not written to the same 8 bits as the previous value.
 Instead, 8 new bits are allocated for this new value, and then the variable is *rebound* to that memory location.
 We are not overwriting, we're *shadowing*.
-If you wrote `x = x * 2` instead, you would be attempting and overwrite, causing an error.
+If you wrote `x = x * 2` instead, you would be attempting an overwrite, causing an error.

 We can see this in action if we check what memory addresses the intermediate values are mapped to:
 ![](/blog/assets/immutability_10.png){:width="500px"}